The $k$-fold circuit property for matroids: Abstract

 \section{Abstract}

-Double circuits were introduced by Lov\'{a}sz in 1980 as a fundamental tool in his derivation of a min-max formula for the size of a maximum matching in certain families of matroids.
+Double circuits were introduced by Lov\'{a}sz in 1980 as a fundamental tool in his derivation of a min-max formula for the size of a maximum matching in linear matroids.
 This formula was extended to all matroids satisfying the so-called `double circuit property' by Dress and Lov\'{a}sz in 1987.
-We extend these notions to $k$-fold circuits for all natural numbers $k$ and derive foundational results about these $k$-fold circuits.
-Our results imply, in particular, that certain families of matroids which are known to satisfy the double circuit property, satisfy the $k$-fold circuit property for all natural numbers $k$.
-These families include all pseudomodular matroids (such as full linear, algebraic and transversal matroids) and count matroids.
+We extend these notions to $k$-fold circuits for all natural numbers $k$ and show, in particular that several families of matroids which are known to satisfy the double circuit property, satisfy the $k$-fold circuit property for all natural numbers $k$.
+These families include all pseudomodular matroids (such as full linear, algebraic and transversal matroids) and certain families of count matroids.
+These results suggest that the $k$-fold circuit property can be used as a measure of how close the lattice of flats of a matroid is to being a modular lattice.